The complete guide to great oral health

 - A little cavity can be managed with a simple filling.
 A big cavity becomes a big problem.
 In its biggest stage, it can cause suffering and swelling but also the loss of a tooth.
 Regular checkups with your dentist allow you to catch cavities before they turn into big problems.

 - There is a strong correlation between gum disease and heart disease.
-Sugar and starch on the teeth produces billions of bacteria that ends up in the blood stream.
-While bacteria normally exists in the mouth, gum disease increases the level of bacteria dramatically and it gets carried through the blood and can end up lodged in the heart and clog blood vessels.
+Sugar and starch on the teeth produce billions of bacteria that end up in the bloodstream.
+While bacteria normally exist in the mouth, gum disease increases the level of bacteria dramatically and it gets carried through the blood and can end up lodged in the heart and clog blood vessels.

 based on 11 reviews

 based on 11 ratings